Tours Sitemap Accessibility Skiptocontent Search

 Tawsent, Zuwarah.

 The ancient produce of the towns and villages of Zuwarah (from Tellil and Willoul to Abukammash and Farwah) included salt (tisent), lime (jeer), gypsum (ulous), cereals (timz'een & irden), dates (izegnan), and esparto grass, generally used to make ropes, mats and sandals.
 Surrounded by salt marches, the main export of the region was salt, with the main importers being Venice, in Italy.
-The Berber name for salt, namely tisent, appears to be related to the above Tawsent, which leads one to ask: was Tawsent the seaport through which salt was exported to Europe?
-Maybe, as Tawsent is located very close to the seaport of Zuwarah (Zuwarah Marina).
-Or was the area behind Tawsent an ancient source of good salt, as it is today?
+The Berber name for salt, namely tisent, appears to be related to the above Tawsent.
+Tawsent is located very close to the seaport of Zuwarah (Zuwarah Marina), and the area behind Tawsent was an ancient source of good salt, as it is today?
+Only future research can settle the issue.

 tamort mud brick house